-The scope of the grant back requirement should be carefully considered.
+The scope and term of the grant back requirement should be carefully considered.
 Are all improvements on the licensed IPR to be granted back to the licensor?
 Or are only improvements in a particular area of use or particular uses of improvements to be granted back?
+Would the grant back requirement cover IPR that would not infringe the licensed IPR?
 What use may the licensor make of the granted-back IPR?
-What are the duration and scope of the grant back?
 What sublicensing rights, royalties are involved?

+Beyond the four corners of the grant back, the relationship of the parties, whether they are competitors, and their respective market positions need to be considered.
 The impact of the grant back requirement on incentives to innovate should also be considered.
 If the grant back is too onerous on the licensee, it may have little incentive to improve the licensed IPR since it may not get much of the fruits of its labors.